Symbol Grounding Association in Multimodal Sequences with Missing Elements: Conclusions

 \section{Conclusions}

-In summary, we have presented a solution inspired by the \textit{symbol grounding problem} for the object-word association problem.
+In summary, we have presented a solution inspired by the \emph{symbol grounding problem} for the object-word association problem.
 Additionally, the model relies on multimodal sequences (visual and audio) where the semantic elements can be presented in one or both modalities.
-Further work is planned for more realistic scenarios where the visual component is not clearly segmentable.
-Moreover, we are interested to extend the word-association problem between a two-dimensional image and speech.
+However, we believe that one interesting direction is to analyze more quantitative if the model is cognitive plausible.
+Further work is planned for more realistic scenarios where the visual component is not segmentable.
+Moreover, we are interested in extending the word-association problem between a two-dimensional image and speech.
 With this in mind, we will incorporate visual attention mechanism in synchronization with speech.
-Finally, the human language development relies on how abstract concepts are associated with the real world through the sensory input, and the scenario of the symbol grounding problem can be seen as simple.
+In the future, the model will be evaluated to add more modalities, for instance visual, audio, and motor sensors, the three modalities can be aligned between them.
+Note that each sensorial input collects data of the same action.
+Two approaches can be considered for the alignment step.
+One option is to apply DTW for three dimensions (similar to \shortciteA{wollmer2009multidimensional}).
+The other approach is to align between each pair signals and evaluate the most suitable relation.
+For example, visual-audio, motor-visual, and audio-motor.
+Finally, the human language development relies on the relationship between abstract concepts and the real world collected by the sensory input.
+The scenario of the symbol grounding problem might be considered as simple.
 However, many questions remain still open~\cite{needham2005protocols,Steels2008}.

 0.2in